Topological flow data analysis for transient flow patterns: a graph-based approach: Introduction

 \section{Introduction}

-Investigations of fluid dynamics are not complete when we finish collecting data on the flow field, such as the velocity, pressure, vorticity and so forth.
+Investigations of fluid dynamics are not complete when we finish collecting data on the flow field, such as velocity, pressure, vorticity, and so forth.
 To describe and understand the rich behaviours of a flow in a given condition, we need to find a structure in the data.
-Some structures are easily caught by our eyes, like a vortex sheet or tube, which can be highlighted by certain visualization methods in laboratory experiments or numerical simulations.
-A hairpin vortex in the boundary layer turbulence is a primary example of those structures that lead to the current understanding of the turbulence, see e.g., \citet{da15}.
-However, finding a relevant structure of a given flow is hard in general.
-Moreover finding a reduced-order model of the flow with respect to the elements of the structure is even harder.
-For the reduced-order modelling, the Galerkin projection with handful terms of the known governing equation has been a systematic tool.
-The data-driven approaches without needing to know the governing equation include so-called proper orthogonal decomposition (POD) and dynamic mode decomposition (DMD), as explained in \citet{bk22} for instance.
+Some structures are easily caught by our eyes, such as a vortex sheet or tube, which can be highlighted by certain visualization methods in laboratory experiments or numerical simulations.
+A hairpin vortex in the boundary layer turbulence is a primary example of those structures that lead to the current understanding of turbulence, see, e.g., \cite{da15}.
+However, in general, finding a relevant structure for a given flow is difficult.
+Moreover, finding a reduced-order model of the flow with respect to the elements of the structure is even harder.
+For reduced-order modelling, the Galerkin projection with a handful of terms of the known governing equation has been a systematic tool.
+Data-driven approaches without needing to know the governing equation include the so-called proper orthogonal decomposition (POD) and dynamic mode decomposition (DMD), as explained in \cite{bk22} for instance.

-Topological Data Analysis (TDA) is a relatively new method describing the topological features of data.
-See an introductory book by~\citet{edelsbrunner2010computational} and an advanced book by~\citet{Dey_Wang_2022}.
-While TDA applications in fluid dynamics have gained attention in recent years, concrete examples of its implementation remain limited.
-In the present paper, we construct a reduced model of the temporal evolution of streamline patterns using a different TDA approach, called Topological Flow Data Analysis (TFDA), that focuses on the topology of instantaneous streamline patterns of two-dimensional flows.
+Topological Data Analysis (TDA) is a relatively new method that describes the topological features of data.
+See an introductory book by~\cite{edelsbrunner2010computational} and an advanced book by~\cite{Dey_Wang_2022}.
+While TDA applications in fluid dynamics have gained attention in recent years, concrete examples of their implementation remain limited.
+In the present paper, we construct a reduced model of the temporal evolution of streamline patterns using a different TDA approach, called Topological Flow Data Analysis (TFDA), which focuses on the topology of instantaneous streamline patterns of two-dimensional flows.
 Through this model, we quantitatively track the temporal changes in the topological features of the flow field and analyse the causal relationships between local flow structures by treating pattern transitions as a discrete dynamical system on the reduced model.
-We thus discuss both the effectiveness of this method and its potential for future development.
+We discuss both the effectiveness of this method and its potential for future development.